Sharifa1/simple-html-css-website/README.md

-I created this website to revise what I have learnt in html and css
+I created this website to revise some tips on how to add css to a website